StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 1. **Not a Nice Man to Know: The Best of Khushwant Singh**, *Khushwant Singh*, Penguin Books, 1993.
 2. **I love you madly**, *Helen Exley (ed.), Liz Smith and Caroline Gardner (Illustrators)*, Helen Exley Giftbooks, 2005.
 3. **Insider Outsider: Belonging and Unbelonging in North-East India**, *Preeti Gill and Samrat (eds.)*, Amaryllis, 2018.
+4.  **A Passion for Books: A Book Lover's Treasury of Stories, Essays, Homor, Lore and Lists on Collecting, Reading, Borrowing, Lending, Caring for, and Appreciating Books**, *Harold Rabinowitz and Bob Kaplan (eds.)*, Three Rivers Press, 1999.
-4. **The Very Best of Ruskin Bond: The Writer on the Hill (selected fiction and non-fiction)**, *Ruskin Bond*, Rupa Publications, 2017.
+5. **The Very Best of Ruskin Bond: The Writer on the Hill (selected fiction and non-fiction)**, *Ruskin Bond*, Rupa Publications, 2017.